Dementia Assessment and Referral data collection – April 2018

 - where the outcome was positive or inconclusive, are referred on to specialist services.
 [Refer]

-The Dementia Assessment and Referral collection was retired as a CQUIN collection at the start of April 2016 but retained in the standard contract as a mandatory submission for acute trusts.
+The Dementia Assessment and Referral collection was retired as a CQUIN collection at the start of April 2016 but has been retained in the standard contract as a mandatory submission for acute trusts.
 The desired level of performance is at least 90% on each part of the indicator.
-Measure iii) has changed back to being collected by providers and to its 2014/15 definition.
-Data are no longer collected from community trusts or CCGs.
+Data are not collected from community trusts or CCGs.
 The acute trusts have maintained a good response rate similar to previous months.

 Data by Total Patients

-- Of the patients whose outcome was positive or inconclusive, 93.7% were referred for specialist services in April 2016 (no data available for March).
+- Of the patients whose outcome was positive or inconclusive, 95.0% were referred for specialist services in April 2018, compared with 94.4% in March.

 Data by Acute Trusts

-- 82.9% (116 trusts) achieved at least 90% in carrying out initial identification (using case finding) for potential cases of dementia amongst patients aged 75 and over who were admitted as an emergency for more than 72 hours, compared to 79.3% (111 trusts) in March.
+- 64.2% (88 trusts) achieved at least 90% in April 2018 in carrying out initial identification (using case finding) for potential cases of dementia amongst patients aged 75 and over who were admitted as an emergency for more than 72 hours, compared to 61.2% (85 trusts) in March.

-The full data tables, and a more detailed quarterly commentary each quarter, can be found on the NHS England website:
+The full data tables and the return guidance can be found on the NHS England website: